Follow Us

 2007

-Aline Barnsdall Complex – the land given to the City of Los Angeles by Aline Barnsdall in 1927 is named as a National Historic Landmark.
+Aline Barnsdall Complex, the land given to the City of Los Angeles by Aline Barnsdall in 1927, is named a National Historic Landmark.
 Five structures have historic significance: Hollyhock House, Residence A, Barnsdall Art Center, Schindler’s Terrace, and the Spring House.

 2008